LightBoy01/ai-job-spot/src/articles/the-virtue-of-intellectual-humility.md

 ## Conclusion: The Architect of Your Own Understanding

 In an age of artificial certainty, the most durable advantage lies in the human capacity for self-correction.
 The machine can give you an answer in a microsecond, but the wisdom lies in the slow, deliberate, and humble process of questioning it.
+For a practical application of this, consider building your own [Internal Link: Unvarnished Mirror](the-unvarnished-mirror).
 The Humility Loop is a system for doing just that.